inoas/gleam-opt_args_with_defs_for_gleam/README.md

 [![Package Version](https://img.shields.io/hexpm/v/fake_opt_args)](https://hex.pm/packages/fake_opt_args)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/fake_opt_args/)

+## Notice

-Notice: You can be doing quite a bunch of things wrong and get runtime errors.
+One can be doing quite a bunch of things wrong and get runtime errors.

 This library is more a cursed hack than a good solution and should be mostly used to explore how a gleam library public API _would_ look like if gleam ever supported optional arguments with defaults out of the box.

+## Installation

 ```shell
 gleam add opt_args_with_defs_for_gleam
 ```

+## Example

 ```gleam
 import gleam/io